 Pittsburgh Erb’s Palsy Lawyer

-Contact our Munley Law today for a free consultation and learn how we can fight to protect your best interests.
+Our Pittsburgh birth injury lawyers investigate what went wrong, consult leading medical experts, and fight for full and fair compensation.
+Contact Munley Law today for a free consultation and learn how we can fight to protect your best interests after a birth injury.

 Pittsburgh erb's palsy lawyerAlso known as Erb-Duchenne paralysis, Erb’s palsy is one of multiple possible brachial plexus injuries.
 The brachial plexus is a network of nerves with roots in the neck, upper torso, and spine.
 This bundle of nerves ultimately connects to nerves in the arm and allows for arm movement.
 According to the Mayo Clinic, when nerve damage occurs in these areas, it can result in Erb’s palsy, characterized by paralysis or extreme weakness in the arm.